 Signs of a Serious Reaction to Vaccinations

 In most cases, apart from the mild side effects mentioned in the section above, your baby will not experience any difficulty due to vaccination.
 But each child is different, and if the vaccine triggers some underlying undetected conditions or allergies, it is important to detect and treat them in time.
-Immediately report to the paediatrician if your baby experiences any of the following after vaccine.
+Please report to the pediatrician if your baby experiences any of the following after vaccine.

 How to Soothe Your Newborn Baby after Vaccination